Dear Members,

 RISK MANAGEMENT POLICY

-The Company has developed risk management policy identifying primary risk and secondary risk.
+The Company has developed a risk management policy identifying primary risk and secondary risk.
 Primary risk includes manpower development, product efficiency, fluctuation in price of raw materials and competition.
-Although the profitability of the Company may be affected on account of these risk factors, Board has not identified any risk which threatens the existence of the Company.
-Financial risk management is mentioned in Note no. 33 (VII) of Notes to Accounts, please refer page no. 103 to 108 of the Annual Report.
+The profitability of the Company may be affected on account of these risk factors.
+The Company has sought approval of the Government Authority for the closure of the Textile Unit due to drop in demand, continuous losses incurred for more than five years, and no foreseeable viability of operations.

 CORPORATE GOVERNANCE